mflova/mflova-vim-config/README.md

 # mflova-vim-config

 Repository used to install and set up vim and my main configuration used.
 This wills etup vim with the vimrc found at cfg/vimrc.
+Intended for personal use, so it might still be buggy.

 ## Features
 Main features of this VIM: